 If the media had started showing a little interest in the book and the cancelled signing before that, it was nothing compared with their interest once word of the orchestrated letter-writing campaign and threatened boycott reached them.

 My phone began to ring.
-I have lost count of the interviews and articles.
+I long ago lost count of the interviews and articles.
 Coverage of the cancelled book signing appeared in The News (New Glasgow), on the front page of The Chronicle Herald, the Truro Daily News, on CBC Nova Scotia and CBC radio news, on CKEC Radio in New Glasgow, on the Sheldon MacLeod Show and Rick Howe Show on News 95.7 in Halifax, on CBC As It Happens, December 5, 2017, Part 2.
 And the interview requests just kept on coming, resulting in still more media attention – from 989XFM radio in Antigonish to national coverage in the Globe and Mail out of Toronto.
 A Q&A done by Erica Butler was published in Atlantic Books Today.